Number of n-digits non-decreasing integers

 A non-decreasing integer is one in which all the digits from left to right are in non-decreasing form. ex: 1234, 1135, ..etc.

 Note: Leading zeros also count in non-decreasing integers such as 0000, 0001, 0023, etc are also non-decreasing integers of 4-digits.

 Input : n = 1 Output : 10 Numbers are 0, 1, 2, ...9.
 Input : n = 2 Output : 55 Input : n = 4 Output : 715

-Time Complexity : (n*10^n), where 10^n is for generating all possible n-digits number and n is for checking whether a particular number is non-decreasing or not.
+Time Complexity : (n*10^n), where 10^n is for generating all possible n-digits numbers and n is for checking whether a particular number is non-decreasing or not.

-If we fill digits one by one from left to right, following conditions hold.
+If we fill digits one by one from left to right, the following conditions hold.

 - If current last digit is 9, we can fill only 9s in remaining places.
 So only one solution is possible if current last digit is 9.

 - If current last digit is less than 9, then we can recursively compute count using following formula.

 a[i][j] = a[i-1][j] + a[i][j + 1] For every digit j smaller than 9.
 We consider previous length count and count to be increased by all greater digits.